logo

 What is a senior dog anyway?

 Commonly, giant breeds are described as seniors starting at 5 or 6 years of age; medium to large breeds at 7 or 8 and smaller dogs a little later in life.
 But this class doesn’t require that your dog fits into any particular age frame.
 If you feel like your dog is starting to show signs of aging or even if this is just something you are worried about for the future, this class will help you be proactive in their senior care.
-If your dog is already deep into their retirement and teetering on becoming an antique, you are welcome here too.
+If your dog is already deep into their retirement and teetering on becoming an antique, you are welcome here too!
 Anyone who is willing to really dive into the individual and changing needs of their dog will find this class useful.

 Concepts of enrichment, conditioning, and husbandry skills will be our focus as we look at a series of games and exercises that can be modified to suit seniors of all abilities.
-There will be an emphasis on promoting what your dog CAN do and focusing on the positive!
+There is an emphasis on promoting what your dog CAN do, maintaining and building strength, and focusing on the positive!
 Older dogs often find patterns and routines comforting, so we’ll examine how to provide the security of structure - but without turning life into a bore.
 We’ll explore ways to add safe, interesting twists to their daily schedule that require little in the way of time or equipment, but add a lot in terms of joy and bonding and will bring a sense of purpose back to your training time together!
 And because older dogs often do require more veterinary and grooming care, but frequently grow less excited about these things with age, we'll spend some time making sure the care tasks you'll use most often are fun and doable for your dog.

 Teaching Approach